 Once you are in your new home we will ensure that any maintenance issues are dealt with quickly and professionally.

-The first step is to contact Cityscape letting agents Glasgow to provide brief details about yourself and about the accommodation you require.
+The first step is to contact us to provide brief details about yourself and about the accommodation you require.
 We advise you start looking about a month or two before you wish to move, as the nicer properties are viewed and reserved quickly.
-Our tenancies are granted for a minimum term of 6 months, which may be renewed if all parties are in agreement.

-Please note that for your safety and peace of mind all of our managed properties are Gas Safe certificated and inspected for electrical safety and furniture fire safety.
+Please note that for your safety and peace of mind all of our managed properties are Gas Safe certificated and inspected for electrical safety and furniture fire safety and have an interlinked smoke alarm system installed.

 As a minimum we will require satisfactory references from your employer (or university/college), a previous or current landlord/letting agent and a credit reference report.
 We may also require a personal reference and sometimes a guarantor.
 We may use the services of an independent referencing company to obtain and evaluate these references.
 We do not charge tenants any ‘referencing’ or ‘administration’ fees.

 A security deposit of a minimum of one month’s rental (and maximum of 2 month’s rental) will normally be required.
 The deposit is held to cover damage, breakages, and any other liabilities under the terms of your tenancy agreement.
 Please note that under no circumstances can the deposit be used by the tenant to cover rent.
-Since July 2012 all deposits taken by landlords and letting agents under Short Assured Tenancies (SATs) in Scotland must be protected by a tenancy deposit protection scheme.
+Since July 2012 all deposits taken by landlords and letting agents in Scotland must be protected by a tenancy deposit protection scheme.

 Often tenants do not realise that their landlord’s insurance will not cover their own belongings.
 Tenants should take out their own contents insurance to adequately cover their own goods.
 Tenants also have a contractual obligation to look after the landlord’s property and can take out accidental damage cover for this.